Brivo: Private acquisition

-In June 2015, Brivo was acquired by Dean Drako, Barracuda Networks founder and former CEO, and current president and CEO of Eagle Eye Networks.
-Drako will serve as Brivo's chairman.
+In June 2015, Brivo was acquired by Dean Drako, Barracuda Networks founder and former CEO, and president and CEO of Eagle Eye Networks.
+Drako is Brivo's chairman.

 Drako said he saw the opportunity to accelerate the cloud technology shift underway in the physical security industry by combining Brivo's cloud access control with cloud video surveillance from his company Eagle Eye Networks.
 The two companies will continue to operate as separate entities.

-Acquisitions
+Mergers & Acquisitions

 In March 2020, Brivo announced it acquired Parakeet IoT company as part of its expansion into smart buildings.

+In December 2025, Brivo and Eagle Eye Networks announced that the two companies had merged, and would operate under the name Brivo.
+Dean Drako is CEO of the combined company, with Steve Van Till, Brivo's prior CEO, president.

 Recognition

 Gartner named Brivo a “Cool Vendor in Identity and Access Management" for 2014.
 In the same year, Brivo also released its Social Access Management API.

 At the 2018 ISC West Conference, Brivo ACS300 Wireless Access Controller won best product in the “Access Control Software & Controllers” category.